 Not all of the above will always be required and, in some cases, more than this list will be required.
 Every spinal cord injury is serious and different and it cannot be dealt with in the same way as a minor personal injury claim which is why you need a specialist solicitor.

 By knowing what to look for, what to investigate and instructing the relevant people to do so, every way in which a spinal injury may affect you throughout your life will be considered and built into your compensation claim.

-What might a spinal injury be worth?
+What might my compensation for a spinal injury be?